crispygoth/puppet-redis_cluster/README.md

 ## Development

 This Puppet module is an open project, and community contributions are essential for keeping it great.
 I can't access the huge number of platforms and myriad hardware, software, and deployment configurations that Puppet is intended to serve.
+I encourage you to contribute.
 Send me your pull requests on Github!